isomerpages/nlb-sure/_read-to-be-sure-volume-3/rtbs03-youth-debate2.md

 So, should the retirement age be abolished?

-Discover the diverse perspectives surrounding retirement Visit our Read to be SURE website to learn more: https://sure.nlb.gov.sg/read-to-be-sure-volume-3/issue4-retirement/
+Discover the diverse perspectives surrounding retirement.
+Visit our [Read to be SURE website](https://sure.nlb.gov.sg/read-to-be-sure-volume-3/issue4-retirement/) to learn more.